News

 This time the defeat has come a round earlier, but once again it's Poland, this time seeded third, who dealt the blow.

-Another echo of the last Olympiad was that a loss was suffered by GM Vaishali Rameshbabu, who in 2022 lost the only decisive game of the match, to WIM (now IM) Oliwia Kiolbasa.
+Another echo of the last Olympiad is that a loss was suffered by GM Vaishali Rameshbabu, who in 2022 lost the only decisive game of the match, to WIM (now IM) Oliwia Kiolbasa.
 Poland rested Kiolbasa for round eight, but the vastly experienced GM Monika Socko achieved the same result, when a mistake in a drawish rook endgame suddenly saw Black with an unstoppable passed pawn.

 The king is deflected away from the pawn, and d2 and Rc1 soon forced resignation, with the c5-rook hopelessly out of play.

 It was a slow-burning round, with absolutely nothing clear when that game ended after the first time control.
-India were better on two of the remaining three boards, and 18-year-old IM Divya Deshmukh moved to 7/8 when she survived early pressure before snatching a free pawn and confidently beating IM Aleksandra Maltsevskaya
+India was better on two of the remaining three boards, and 18-year-old IM Divya Deshmukh moved to 7/8 when she survived early pressure before snatching a free pawn and confidently beating IM Aleksandra Maltsevskaya

 Divya Deshmukh leveled the scores, but it wasn't enough.
 Photo: Maria Emelianova/Chess.com.